The Best Way To Learn Guitar

 Without representation from the original artist, that is, a video that let’s you see exactly how THEY did what they did first hand, the whole experience is a question mark.
 But again, that’s in the context of reproducing someone’s pre-existing material.
 Naturally, without original authorship, we have to deal with interpretation.

 In a nutshell, YouTube makes it easy to learn how to do just about anything.
-But how do you know who is delivering the goods? wouldn’t you like to have someone who could filter the good from the bad?...
+But how do you know who is delivering the best guitar lessons? wouldn’t you like to have someone who could filter the good from the bad?...
 Now that’s a project for Guitar Niche :)

 Btw, Guitar Niche DOES have a YouTube channel, and I can assure you it has great, qualified content from yours truly.